 How I came to discover Maho Sunglasses is an interesting story in itself.
 My sister Heidi Core, an interior designer in Birmingham, Alabama, has an associate who works with her, Alexandra Anderson, who has developed a sunglasses company.
-Heidi shared Alex designs extremely high quality sunglasses that sell for an affordable price.
-Being someone who is interested in creative entrepreneurs of affordable, luxury products, I was opened to listening to Maho's concept.
+Heidi casually mentioned to me that Alex designs extremely high quality sunglasses that sell for an affordable price.
+I was intrigued by the concept and asked if I could speak with Alex.

-Because there is basically only one mega company that controls most of the high end sunglasses market, Alex and her husband knew if they could develop a brand that was comparable in design and quality which were considerably less costly to the coveted designer sunglasses, their concept had a good chance of being successful and that's exactly what they have done.
+Because there is essentially only one mega company that controls most of the high-end sunglasses market, Alex and her husband knew that if they could develop a product of equal or better quality and design for much less than the coveted designer sunglasses, their concept had a good chance of being successful and that is exactly what they have done.

 Handmade craftsmanship is the brand's basis with a wide array of classic frame styles and lens colors to choose from.
 Yes, all of the models are handmade and most of the frames are composed of a natural, cotton base substance that is attractive and functional.
-Because Maho sunglasses are not made of molded, breakable plastic, they are pliable and with wear, naturally adapt to the shape of the wearer's head for a highly comfortable fit.
+This makes Maho sunglasses pliable and, with wear, they naturally adapt to the shape of the wearer's head for a highly comfortable fit.

 One of the most outstanding features of this brand's glasses is their patented Oceanview polarized nylon lenses that are ultra-lightweight, have an anti-fog treatment for clarity during unexpected temperature changes, an anti- reflective treatment that ensures clarity no matter how glaring the sun is, a diamond hard coat to prevent scratching and provide 100 percent UV protection.
 Yes, these are considered the world's lightest and strongest polarized polyamide nylon lenses made which are completely shatterproof.
 How's that for eye sun protection!

 Each model captures the look of the place for which it was designed.